BramWijnants/Playground/README.md

 --------------------------

 Goal of this repository is to get an overview of tools, info and organize python scripts used for ctf's.
+I'm a beginner and by no means are these `guides`, it's more of a giant notepad for me to solidify the solutions of challenges